ilyabo/ilyabo.github.com/src/pages/robot-workshop/index.md

 ![](./robotics-workshop2.jpg)

-The kids asked me to come again soon! :)
+After the workshop the kids asked me to come again soon :)